MaiAhmed18/Storefront-Backend/README.md

   3) In psql run the following to create the dev and test database:
   CREATE DATABASE store;

   CREATE DATABASE store_test;

   4) Connect to the databases and grant all privileges:
-  - Grant for dev database
+  - Grant for dev database:

   \c store

   GRANT ALL PRIVILEGES ON DATABASE store TO store_user;

-  - Grant for test database
+  - Grant for test database:

   \c store_test

   GRANT ALL PRIVILEGES ON DATABASE store_test TO store_user;

-#Migrate Database
+# Migrate Database
-=Navigate to the root directory and run the command below to migrate the database: npm run up-dev-db
+Navigate to the root directory and run the command below to migrate the database:

+ npm run up-dev-db

- #Endpoint Access
+ # Endpoint Access
  All endpoints are described in the REQUIREMENT.md file.